arestivo/slides/markdown/javascript-dom.md

 # HTML5 Data Attributes

-<small>This is not really JavaScript!</small>

-HTML5 data-* attributes allow us to store extra information on standard, semantic HTML elements without using hacks.
+HTML5 data-* attributes allow us to store **extra information** on *standard*, *semantic* HTML elements without using hacks.

-This can be useful, for example, to store the id of a certain database tuple to be used in an Ajax call.
+This can be useful, for example, to store the id of a certain database tuple to be used in an *Ajax* call.

 ```html
   <ul>